BullshiArtist/HalluEditBench/README.md

 ## Repository Structure
-- `data/`: Contains the dataset.
+- `data/`: Contains the hallucination detection dataset.
-- `code/`: Includes scripts and code to reproduce the results in the paper.
+- `code/`: Includes scripts and code to evaluate hallucination mitigation using knowledge editing methods (and reproduce the results in the paper).
-- `results/`: Results of the experiments.
+- `results/`: Results of the experiments that we report in the paper.

 ## Installation